aws-samples/cdk-eks-blueprints-patterns/docs/patterns/crossplane-argocd-gitops.md

 test-namespace-workload-amd-1-29-blueprint   Active   4h9m
 ```

-Run the below command to get the list of Namespaces in the Workload Cluster  `workload-arm-1-29-blueprint`
+3. Run the below command to get the list of Namespaces in the Workload cluster  `workload-arm-1-29-blueprint`

 ```shell
 kubectl  --context $WORKLOAD_CLUSTER2_CONTEXT get ns